Destiny (video game): Post-release content

-The October 13, 2015, update brought the new vending shop "Eververse Trading Company", featuring NPC Tess Everis who now sells emotes in exchange for a new in-game currency, Silver — some complimentary Silver was given to all players when logging in after the update.
-Players can obtain more Silver via microtransactions.
+The October 13, 2015, update brought the new vending shop, "Eververse Trading Company", featuring NPC Tess Everis selling emotes in exchange for a new in-game currency, Silver — some complimentary Silver was given to all players when logging in after the update, while additional Silver could be obtained via microtransactions.
 One of the first emotes was the Enthusiastic Dance, inspired by the Carlton Dance from The Fresh Prince of Bel-Air.
-Bungie stressed that these emotes are completely optional and the microtransactions are an effort to "bolster the service provided by our live team for another full year".
+Bungie stressed that these emotes were completely optional and the microtransactions were an effort to "bolster the service provided by our live team for another full year".
 On December 15, 2015, boosting packs became available as microtransactions.
-The pack automatically boosts one character to level 25, and also features a temporary stat boost and "Telemetry" items to assist in further leveling.
+The pack automatically boosts one character to level 25 as well as providing a temporary stat boost and "Telemetry" items to assist in further leveling.

 For Year Two following the release of The Taken King, senior designer Derek Carroll explained that the studio wanted to shift towards an "event-based model" with "surprises" for players, available to all owners of The Taken King at no additional charge, as opposed to a timed roadmap, as had previously been speculated.
-Marketing director Eric Osborne further clarified its plans for "Year Two", stating that it would not consist solely of time-limited events as had been implied by others, but new "events, activities, content, and features", as well as an event planned for early 2016 that will be "far larger than anything you've seen since the release of The Taken King".
+Marketing director Eric Osborne further clarified its plans for "Year Two", stating that it would not consist solely of time-limited events as had been implied by others, but new "events, activities, content, and features", as well as an event planned for early 2016 that would be "far larger than anything you've seen since the release of The Taken King".

-Prior to Rise of Irons launch and due to the expansion only being released for current consoles (PS4 and One), players' accounts on legacy consoles (PS3 and 360) were split from current consoles.
+Prior to Rise of Irons launch and due to the expansion only being released for the then-current consoles (PS4 and One), players' accounts on legacy consoles (PS3 and 360) were split from the newer consoles.
 Accounts were previously shared across consoles of the same family.
 Legacy consoles received their last update on July 26, 2016, excluding emergency fixes for future game-breaking issues.